bekasidev/bekasidev/CONTRIBUTION.md

 - Full Path to Template File <code>/member/profile-template.html</code>

-After copy that file, change it's name with your name, do this simple edit:
+Copy, change it's name with your name, then do this simple edit:

 >Default title: